 What is amyotrophic lateral sclerosis?

-Amyotrophic lateral sclerosis (ALS), sometimes called Lou Gehrig’s disease, is a rapidly progressive, invariably fatal neurological disease that attacks the nerve cells (neurons) responsible for controlling voluntary muscles (muscle action we are able to control, such as those in the arms, legs, and face).
+Amyotrophic lateral sclerosis (ALS), sometimes called Lou Gehrig’s disease, is a progressive neurological disease that attacks the nerve cells (neurons) responsible for controlling voluntary muscles (muscle that we are able to control, such as those in the arms, legs, and face).
 The disease belongs to a group of disorders known as motor neuron diseases, which are characterized by the gradual degeneration and death of motor neurons.

 Motor neurons are nerve cells located in the brain, brain stem, and spinal cord that serve as controlling units and vital communication links between the nervous system and the voluntary muscles of the body.
 Messages from motor neurons in the brain (called upper motor neurons) are transmitted to motor neurons in the spinal cord (called lower motor neurons) and from them to particular muscles.
 In ALS, both the upper motor neurons and the lower motor neurons degenerate or die, and stop sending messages to muscles.
 Unable to function, the muscles gradually weaken, waste away (atrophy), and have very fine twitches (called fasciculations).
 Eventually, the ability of the brain to start and control voluntary movement is lost.

-ALS causes weakness with a wide range of disabilities (see section titled “What are the symptoms?”).
-Eventually, all muscles under voluntary control are affected, and individuals lose their strength and the ability to move their arms, legs, and body.
-When muscles in the diaphragm and chest wall fail, people lose the ability to breathe without ventilatory support.
-Most people with ALS die from respiratory failure, usually within 3 to 5 years from the onset of symptoms.
-However, about 10 percent of those with ALS survive for 10 or more years.
+ALS causes weakness, which can result in a range of clinical presentations (see section titled “What are the symptoms?”).
+As muscles under voluntary control become affected, individuals may lose strength and the ability to move their arms, legs, and body.
+If muscles in the diaphragm and chest wall weaken, people may notice shortness of breath, trouble sleeping, or fatigue.
+Respiratory weakness is the major cause of mortality in persons with ALS.
+While it is very difficult to predict how long a person will live with ALS, typical survival is 3 to 5 years from the onset of symptoms, however, about 10 percent of those with ALS survive for 10 or more years.

 ALS does not affect a person’s ability to see, smell, taste, hear, or recognize touch.
-Patients usually maintain control of eye muscles and bladder and bowel functions, although in the late stages of the disease most individuals will need help getting to and from the bathroom.
+Patients usually maintain control of eye muscles and bladder and bowel functions.

 Who gets ALS?

-About 5 to 10 percent of all ALS cases are inherited.
+About 10 percent of all ALS cases are inherited.
 The familial form of ALS usually results from a pattern of inheritance that requires only one parent to carry the gene responsible for the disease.
-Mutations in more than a dozen genes have been found to cause familial ALS.
+Mutations in more than 20 genes have been found to associate with ALS.

-About one-third of all familial cases (and a small percentage of sporadic cases) result from a defect in a gene known as “chromosome 9 open reading frame 72,” or C9orf72.
-The function of this gene is still unknown.
+At least one-third of all familial cases (and a small percentage of sporadic cases) result from a defect in a gene known as “chromosome 9 open reading frame 72,” or C9orf72.
+The function of this gene is under intense research.
 Another 20 percent of familial cases result from mutations in the gene that encodes the enzyme copper-zinc superoxide dismutase 1 (SOD1).

 What are the symptoms?

 The onset of ALS may be so subtle that the symptoms are overlooked.
-The earliest symptoms may include fasciculations, cramps, tight and stiff muscles (spasticity), muscle weakness affecting an arm or a leg, slurred and nasal speech, or difficulty chewing or swallowing.
+The earliest symptoms may include fasciculations (muscle twitches), cramps, tight and stiff muscles (spasticity), muscle weakness affecting a hand, arm, leg, or foot, slurred and nasal speech, or difficulty chewing or swallowing.
 These general complaints then develop into more obvious weakness or atrophy that may cause a physician to suspect ALS.
+It is not unusual for a diagnosis of ALS to be made one year after the onset of symptoms.

 The parts of the body showing early symptoms of ALS depend on which muscles in the body are affected.
 Many individuals first see the effects of the disease in a hand or arm as they experience difficulty with simple tasks requiring manual dexterity such as buttoning a shirt, writing, or turning a key in a lock.
 In other cases, symptoms initially affect one of the legs, and people experience awkwardness when walking or running or they notice that they are tripping or stumbling more often.
 When symptoms begin in the arms or legs, it is referred to as “limb onset” ALS.
 Other individuals first notice speech problems, termed “bulbar onset” ALS.